shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 ## Step 13.
 Review and save your campaign

-Confirm that the campaign details are correct and then click the **Save** button to finish adding the campaign to Xandr.
+Confirm that the campaign details are correct and then click the **Save** button to finish adding the campaign to Microsoft Advertising.

 ## Step 14.
 Complete peer approval